Psychology of Language department

 Using language is central to our social and cultural lives.
 Psychologists and psycholinguists have extensively studied the processes involved in speaking and listening, reading and writing.
 Most of this work has been done in laboratory contexts, where participants - usually psychology students - carry out rather unusual tasks, such as reading aloud meaningless letter strings.
-Here at the Psychology of Language Department we also carry out such lab research, but one of our main goals is to understand how speaking, listening, reading and writing take place in real-life contexts, for instance in informal conversations.
-We are also trying to understand how people with varied educational and cultural backgrounds (ranging from highly literate academics to illiterate adults) differ in their use of language.
-Insights about language use in everyday contexts can have important practical implications, for instance for the improvement of language testing and training programmes.
+Here at the Psychology of Language Department we also carry out such lab research, but our main goal is to understand how speaking, listening, reading and writing take place in real-life contexts, for instance in informal conversation.
+We also aim to understand how people with varied educational and cultural backgrounds (ranging from highly literate academics to illiterate adults) differ in their language skills and the ways they use language.
+Insights into individual differences in language skills and language use in everyday contexts can have important practical implications, for instance for improving language testing and training programs.

 These are just some of the broad questions were are currently working on:

 - Which basic cognitive and linguistic components are there?
 What is the most parsimonious way of describing the cognitive system underlying language?

 - How do human listeners "distil" a communicative message from such a transitory acoustic speech signal?

 - How do speakers and listeners generate larger linguistic units (e.g. phrases) from smaller ones (e.g. words)?

 - How can we represent grammatical knowledge and grammatical encoding processes in a strongly incremental, lexically driven system?
 Is it useful to distinguish between a lexicon and a grammar?

 - Which cognitive processes contribute most to individual differences in language skills?

 - How do interlocutors affect each other in conversation?

 - How does culture (especially the use of written language) shape cognition and language?